TRUMPF-IoT/C-DEngine/BuildTools/BuildReadme.md

 3. All binaries are placed into a central /bin/$(Configuration)/{projectname} directory instead of the bin/ directory under each .csproj.
 This makes it easier to extract the artifacts.
 4. Package references to Microsoft.SourceLink.GitHub are injected into each project to enable source-level debugging.

+## GitHub Action/Workflow
 [.github/workflows/dotnetcore.yml](/.github/workflows/dotnetcore.yml) contains a single build sequence that is triggered on any pull request or commit/tag push to the master branch.
+The action creates the following outputs:

+1. Artifacts containing NuGet packages and CDEX deployment packages
+2. For tagged builds (top-level commit has a version tag recognized by GitVersion): NuGet Packages are pushed to NuGet.org.

 ## Copyright and License declarations